JosephSun/cliffordfajardo.github.io/_posts/2016-01-1-introduction-to-gulp-for-beginners.markdown

 >- and the list goes on ....

 Doing all of those tasks manually can be cumbersome.
-Let me introduce you to Gulp.js - a task runner - than can do all of the aforementioned tasks and more for you!
+Let me introduce you to Gulp.js - a task runner - that can do all of the aforementioned tasks and more for you!